 - A total of at least 78 weeks during the first 24 months after they arrive in the general area.

 Important Note: There are certain other exceptions to the time test.
 (See “When Time Doesn’t Matter,” at right.)

 Rules for Deductible Expenses

 If you pass the two tests for a job-related move, you can deduct the reasonable costs of moving your household goods and personal effects to your new home, as well as the travel expenses (including lodging but not meals) between the two locations.
 Normally, this will include charges by a moving company or a truck rental.
-There are some truck rental companies like Rentco, that offer special rates for job-related moves.
 You just need to provide proof of your new employment and its location.

 As stated above, the costs must be “reasonable.”
 Therefore, you can deduct the cost of traveling on a direct route from one location to the other.
 But costs attributable to any side trips for sightseeing are not deductible.